 - Never harvest earlier than recommended.
 Check the product label and harvest once the crop and weeds are dry (typically 7-14 days after application) for optimal weed control.

 Canola that matures unevenly can present challenges at harvest, including when it comes to fall applications of glyphosate.
 It is critical in variable maturity fields to wait until the least mature canola plants in the field are at less than 30% seed moisture.
-Click here to learn more.
+To learn more, you can read about timing glyphosate application on uneven fields here and watch a video of an in-field assessment here.

 - Glyphosate can be applied when seed moisture is less than 30 per cent, in the greenest/least mature areas of the field.
 At this stage, the seed is firm and reasonable pressure from your thumbnail will leave a dent in the seed.